 - Faster time to deployment

 The calculator computes storage cost by multiplying an estimated market rate for DAS, SAN, NAS by the amount of disk space specified by the user.
-In addition to storage, user can estimate current backup and archive volume.
-It is calculated at some rate per gigabyte, i.e., cost/GB.
+In addition to storage, users can estimate current backup and archive volume.
+It is calculated at cost per gigabyte, i.e., cost/GB.
 Any amount of storage can be used by the user.
-It provide a flexible and scale-able environment which help them to increase or decrease their storage use as per their needs.
+It provides a flexible and scale-able environment that helps them to increase or decrease their storage use as per their needs.

 - Activity-based costing

 This includes the cost of licensing for the operating systems and other software that will be installed on the virtual machines.

 This includes the cost of installation, configuration, and testing of the virtualization environment.

 This includes the ongoing costs associated with maintaining the virtualization environment, such as software updates, hardware repairs, and system monitoring.

 This includes the cost of powering and cooling the physical servers and other equipment in the virtualization environment.

 The total cost of on-premises virtualization will vary depending on the specific needs of the organization.
 However, in general, on-premises virtualization can be an expensive option due to the hardware and software costs involved, as well as the ongoing maintenance costs.
 Additionally, there may be additional costs associated with training staff on how to use and manage the virtualization environment.

 It is worth noting that cloud-based virtualization options, such as Amazon Web Services (AWS) and Microsoft Azure, can often provide a more cost-effective option for organizations looking to implement virtualization, as they eliminate the need for physical hardware and reduce the maintenance costs associated with on-premises virtualization.